openshift/configuration-anomaly-detection/pkg/pagerduty/README.md

 NGROK HAS NOT BEEN APPROVED BY THE SECURITY TEAM, DO NOT USE WITH PRODUCTION DATA
 TODO: find a better alternative

-#### Connect the http reciever to a local port to recieve the webhook data
+#### Connect the http receive to a local port to receive the webhook data
 then I used `nc` to retrieve the data:

 ```